-Fractioning of multicomponent mixture is used to valorize waste material, remove unwanted components and delimit the need for traditional, often harmful production of raw materials.
+Fractioning of multicomponent mixture is used to valorize waste material, remove unwanted components and enable the utilization of secondary resources in production of raw materials.

-Our proprietary technology, based on 3D printing, enables us to produce novel materials that will collect desired ions selectively from liquids even at very low concentrations.
+Our proprietary technology allows us to produce novel materials that will collect desired ions selectively from liquids even at very low concentrations.
 The inner structure, shape and size of the collection unit can be designed without major restrictions.
 Pressure drop and residence time of the unit is easily controlled custom design of internal flow channels and the porosity of the material.

 Depending on customer requirements, our products can be either customized to operate as a part of existing process without prominent modifications to the system, or implemented as an off-line operating, stand alone unit.